cram2/pycram/doc/source/orm_concept.rst

 How It Fits into the Workflow
 -----------------------------
-During execution, PyCRAM creates instances of actions, plan nodes, and spatial constructs as part of normal planning and control.
+During execution, PyCRAM creates instances of actions, plan nodes, and spatial constructs as part of normal planning and ontrol.
 The ORM layer provides a uniform pathway for persisting these instances and their relationships to a database.
+Using this ORM layer a user can simply insert the whole plan into a database, the ORM will take care of recursively discovering all the relevant information from the plan and translating them into a format that can be inserted into the database.
 Afterward, users and tools can query the stored data to reproduce runs, examine performance, generate reports, or visualize plan structures and outcomes.

 Key Takeaways
 -------------